fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

 # General rules for data correctness

-?> Important note: in the present version of the document, limited effort could be spent on the documentation of FIXM business rules addressing data correctness.
-The list below provides an initial set of rules that were identified during the writing of this document or that are already captured in the FIXM model as model element notes.
-Future versions of the document will enrich this table based on implementers’ feedback, and may also revisit the overall formulation and description method for these rules, in particular in the light of the [AIXM experience with regards to business rules](http://aixm.aero/page/business-rules).
+?> The table below compiles an initial set of business rules identified in the GENERAL GUIDANCE part, or already captured in the FIXM Core model as model element notes.
+This table will be gradually enriched based on implementers’ feedback.
+Click on SUBMIT NEW RULE(S) below to propose additional business rules.

+?> The overall formulation and description method for the business rules below may be also revisisted, in particular in the light of the [AIXM experience with regards to business rules](http://aixm.aero/page/business-rules).
+In particular, the use of Schematron, which is a validation language capable of handling business rules that an XML schema alone cannot provide, may be a candidate means to enforce the business rules below.

 <table>
 <thead>